lgreski/datasciencectacontent/markdown/rprog-overwritingRFunctions.md

 Beginning R students often run into a problem where a particular R function appears to be no longer working in R or RStudio.
 The cause of this problem is usually due to the fact that the student has saved the result of an R function to an object that has the same name as an R function.

-I'll remind you of the following quote:
+The following quote from John Chambers is appropriate here:

 > Everything that exists is an object.
 Everything that happens is a function call.
 >
 > John Chambers, quoted in _Advanced R_, p.
 79.

-In the context of this particular discussion thread, if one executes the following statements:
+In the context of this particular topic, if one executes the following statements:

     > x <- c(1,2,3,4,5)
     > mean <- mean(x)